Dragiša Milović

 Dragiša Milović (Драгиша Миловић; born 1957) is a Kosovo Serb politician.
-He was the president (i.e., mayor) of Zvečan, a predominantly Serb community in the north of Kosovo on the border with Central Serbia, from 2002 to 2013 as a member of the Democratic Party of Serbia (Demokratska stranka Srbije, DSS).
-He was re-elected to the same position in 2021 as a candidate of the Serb List (Srpska lista, SL).
+He was the mayor of Zvečan, a predominantly Serb community in the disputed territory of Kosovo, from 2002 to 2013, serving as a member of the Democratic Party of Serbia (DSS).
+In 2021, he was re-elected to the same position as a candidate of the Serb List (SL).

+The Serb List began a boycott of the Republic of Kosovo's political institutions in November 2022, and Milović submitted his resignation in Zvečan's assembly at that time.

 Private career

-Milović is a medical doctor and an orthopedic specialist.
-He is deputy director of KBC Kosovska Mitrovica.
+Milović is a medical doctor and orthopedic specialist.
+He is deputy director of Clinical Hospital Center Kosovska Mitrovica.
+In August 2023, he said that new supplies of vital medicines had not been received in months due to the Priština government's ban on importing the goods.

 Politician

+Serbian National Council and early UNMIK administration (1999–2001)

-Milović was a founding member of the Serbian National Council of Kosovo and Metohija in January 1999 and was the initial chair of its initiative committee.
-He indicated that the council had been formed due to the dissatisfaction of Kosovo Serbs with the Serbian government's policies in the province.
+Milović was a founding member of the Serbian National Council of Kosovo and Metohija in January 1999 and was the first chair of its initiative committee.
+He said that the council had been formed from the dissatisfaction of Kosovo Serbs with the Serbian government's policies in the province.
 He was quoted as saying, "We Serbs from Kosovo-Metohija cannot be represented by the so-called Provisional Executive Council [set up by the Belgrade authorities] at the forthcoming [...] negotiations with the Albanians.
 It seems that the reason for setting it up was to once again surrender Serb land [...] without too much commotion.
 We do not accept any proposals which restrict the sovereignty and violate the territorial integrity of Serbia."

-In the aftermath of the 1998–99 Kosovo War, the United Nations Interim Administration Mission in Kosovo (UNMIK) was set up as a temporary authority in the province.
-In 2000, the Organisation for Economic Co-operation and Development (OECD) organized local elections under the auspices of UNMIK; these were largely boycotted by the Serb community, whose leaders argued that the security situation had not sufficiently improved to allow Serbs to return to their homes.
+Serbia lost effective control over most of Kosovo following the 1998–99 Kosovo War, and the United Nations Interim Administration Mission in Kosovo (UNMIK) was set up as a temporary authority in the province.
+In 2000, the Organisation for Economic Co-operation and Development (OECD) organized local elections under the auspices of UNMIK; these were largely boycotted by the Serb community, whose leaders argued that the security situation would not allow Serbs to return to their homes.
 Acting as a spokesperson for Oliver Ivanović, Milović said that Serbs in northern Kosovo would "[would] not register or take part in the vote until Serbs start returning to Kosovo in bigger numbers."

-Milović served as vice-president of the Zvečan municipal assembly in this period; the position was at the time equivalent to deputy mayor.
-He was removed from office in June 2000 (along with mayor Desimir Petković) on the grounds of his willingness to negotiate with UNMIK.
-By 2002, however, he had been returned to the position.
-As an ally of Oliver Ivanović, he resigned from the Serbian National Council executive in June 2001 following Ivanović's removal.
+Milović was vice-president of the Zvečan municipal assembly at this time; the position was equivalent to deputy mayor.
+In June 2000, both he and Zvečan mayor Desimir Petković were removed from office due to their willingness to negotiate with UNMIK.
+By 2002, however, Milović had returned to office as deputy mayor.
+As an ally of Oliver Ivanović, he resigned from the Serbian National Council executive in June 2001 after Ivanović's removal.